 If you own a Brother sewing machine and are currently facing tension problems, it can be quite a difficult situation to be in.
 You’re most likely caught between trying to fix it yourself or hiring a professional.

-5 Brother Sewing Machine Tension Problems
+Common Brother Sewing Machine Tension Problems

 It could be that the top stitch is too tight, upper stitch breaks often, problem setting the tension or top tension is too tight.
 If the top stitch is the problem, you can tighten the bobbin tension while you can turn the knob to lower the top tension if it’s too tight.

 The first thing to do while facing a tension problem on your Brother sewing machine is to determine the exact cause of the problem.
 Once you’re sure why your machine is not working well, you can proceed to apply the appropriate solution.

-Top Stitches Too Tight
+1. Top Stitches Too Tight

 One common tension problem people face on their sewing machine is when the top stitches don’t come out well.
 They usually appear like straight threads with small loops emerging from the underside.

 This problem might be affecting the top stitch, but it’s got nothing to do with the top tension.
 Instead, it’s all about your bobbin tension.
 All you need do is tighten your bobbin tension and your machine should be back to normal again.